-Organized by the Canadian Photography Institute of the National Gallery of Canada in partnership with Scotiabank.
+Organized by the National Gallery of Canada in partnership with Scotiabank.

 Sharing a common interest in using photography to explore identity, community, memory and history, the artists present photographs as fragments of a larger story, arranged to create a constellation of ideas and relationships.